The superficial perineal pouch is an anatomic space below the perineal membrane in the urogenital triangle of the perineum.

 It is thought to represent approximately 1-9% of endometrial cancers 1,6.

-An undifferentiated carcinoma of the ovary is a rare type of ovarian epithelial tumour.
+An undifferentiated carcinoma of the ovary is a rare type of ovarian epithelial tumor.
 They account for ~ 4% of ovarian cancer 2.

-With these tumours, cellular differentiation is not sufficient for the tumour to be categorised into serous, mucinous or other specified subtypes.
-Pure u...
+With these tumors, cellular differentiation is not sufficient for the tumor to be categorized into serous, mucinous or other specified subtypes.
+Pure undi...

-A unicornuate uterus or unicornis unicollis is a type of Mullerian duct anomaly (class II) that is the second most commonly associated with miscarriages.
+A unicornuate uterus or unicornis unicollis is a type of Müllerian duct anomaly (class II) characterized by a banana-shaped uterus usually draining into a single Fallopian tube.